 Salaries for these roles can vary by geography and experience.
 The above list is not comprehensive.
 However, it should give you an idea of the core resources needed to conduct a medical device clinical trial.

 a.
 Pre-study visits

-Prior to inviting any site to participate in a clinical trial, you want to conduct pre-study visit, also know as the site assessment visit.
+Prior to inviting any site to participate in a clinical trial, you want to conduct a pre-study visit, also known as the site assessment visit.
 This visit becomes even more important if you don’t have any prior experience working with the site in a clinical or commercial setting.